vitalab/vitalab.github.io/article/_posts/2019-09-26-AnomalyLocalizationVae.md

 # Introduction

+## Autoencoder Models
+Context Encoders (CEs) are a special class of DAEs where instead of the commonly used additive Gaussian noise local patches of the input are masked out.

+## Anomaly Detection
 There are 3 main groups of methods for unsupervised anomaly detection/localization:
 - Classification-based (OC-SVM)
-- Reconstruction-based (AE, DAE, VAE)
+- Reconstruction-based (AE, DAE, CE, VAE)
 - Density-based (neighborhood, clustering, VAE)

 Classification-based methods can only detect sample-wise anomaly, and cannot be used for localization.